Henry Rogers Seager: Death

-He died in 1930 in Kiev, Russia when he was visiting to study Soviet economic philosophy.
+He died in 1930 in Kiev, USSR when he was visiting to study Soviet economic philosophy.

 Work

 Seager's work as economist was influenced by his training in "English classicism, in the German historical method and in the peculiar Austrian approach" of the Austrian School.
 In 1904 he published "Introduction to Economics" in 1904, which he later developed into his main work "Principles of Economics," published in 1913.